jackey8616/hexo-generator-slidehtml/README.md

   titleMerge: true
   horizontalSeparator: ''
   verticalSeparator: ''
+  slideTransition: none
 ---
 ```
-Be advice that: plugin Config useing YAML as format. so it's need escape char(\) for special char.
+Be advice that: plugin Config using YAML as format. so it's need escape char(\) for special char.
-But post settup is Markdown format, so escape char(\) only focus on markdown itself.
+But post setup is Markdown format, so escape char(\) only focus on markdown itself.

 # License
 MIT